Daws Butler: Characters

 Butler voiced most of these characters for decades, in both TV shows and in some commercials.
 The breakfast cereal mascot Cap'n Crunch became an icon of sorts on Saturday morning TV through many commercials produced by Jay Ward.
 Butler played Cap'n from the 1960s to the 1980s.
 He based the voice on that of character actor Charles Butterworth.
 In 1961, while Mel Blanc was recovering from a road accident, Daws Butler substituted for him to voice Barney Rubble in five episodes of The Flintstones (The Hit Songwriter, Droop-Along Flintstone, Fred Flintstone Woos Again, The Rock Quarry Story, The Little White Lie).
 Butler had previously voiced the characters of Fred Flintstone and Barney Rubble in the 90 second pilot for the series (when it was called The Flagstones).

-In 1964, Butler was featured as Huckleberry Hound on a 45rpm record, "Bingo, Ringo", a comedic story combining The Beatles' drummer Ringo Starr and Lorne Greene's hit record "Ringo".
+In 1964, Butler was featured as Huckleberry Hound on a 45 rpm record, "Bingo, Ringo", a comedic story combining The Beatles' drummer Ringo Starr and Lorne Greene's hit record "Ringo".

 In Wacky Races, Butler provided the voices for a number of the racers, Rock Slag, Big Gruesome, the Red Max, Sgt.
 Blast, Peter Perfect, and Rufus Ruffcut.
 He voiced a penguin and a turtle in the movie Mary Poppins, his only known work for Disney.
 Along with Stan Freberg, Paul Frees and June Foray, Butler also provided voices for children's records featuring recreations of several successful Disney cartoons and films.

 Inspirations

-Butler based some of his voices on popular celebrities of the day.
-Yogi Bear began as an Art Carney impression; Butler had done a similar voice in several of Robert McKimson's films at Warner Brothers, and on Stan Freberg's comedy record "The Honey-Earthers".
-However, he soon changed Yogi's voice, making it much deeper and more sing-songy.
+Yogi Bear began as an impression of Art Carney in the role of Ed Norton in The Honeymooners.

-Hokey Wolf began as an impression of Phil Silvers, and Snagglepuss as Bert Lahr.
+Snagglepuss began as an impression of Bert Lahr as The Cowardly Lion in The Wizard of Oz.
 When Snagglepuss began appearing in commercials for Kellogg's Cocoa Krispies in 1961, Lahr threatened to sue Butler for "stealing" his voice.
-As part of the settlement, the disclaimer "Snagglepuss voice by Daws Butler" was required to appear on each commercial, making him the only voice actor ever to receive credit in an animated TV commercial.
-Huckleberry Hound was inspired by a North Carolina neighbor of Butler's wife's family; he previously used the voice for Tex Avery's laid-back wolf and Walter Lantz's Smedley.
+As part of the settlement, the disclaimer "Snagglepuss voice by Daws Butler" was required to appear on each commercial.

+Huckleberry Hound was inspired by a North Carolina neighbor of Butler's wife's family.